OpenScan-org/OpenScan3/README.md

 **Method 1: Using the API (Recommended)**

-1. Navigate to the API documentation (usually accessible via a link like `/docs` or `/redoc` on the web interface, so `http://openscan3-alpha:8000/latest/docs`).
+1. Navigate to the API documentation at `http://openscan3-alpha:8000/latest/docs`.
 3. Find the **Device** Section and the **PUT** endpoint `/latest/device/configurations/current`.
 4. Use the "Try it out" feature.
 5. In the **Request body**, enter the name of the configuration file you want to load.
 For example, for an OpenScan Mini with a Greenshield, use: